edibotopic/edibotopic-website/content/notes/wiki.md

 If they proceed, they need to commit changes to their new fork.
 Where is this "new fork"?
 What does it mean to "commit"??
 How will the changes get from their fork back into the project???
-Each point of confusion risks losing a contributor.

-In contrast, the editing experience in a wiki goes like this:
+In contrast, the editing experience in a wiki is essentially:

 * Click "edit"
 * Edit in place